LuisaConsiglieri/.github/CONTRIBUTING.md

 # Welcome

-Please read the code of conduct.
+Please read the code of conduct for community and behavioral expectations.

+Steps for creating
+* issues in []
-Steps for creating good issues or pull requests.
+* or pull requests.
-Community and behavioral expectations.